Cuneo: Subdivisions

-Cuisine and food
+Cuisine

 Cuneo's specialty is Cuneesi al rhum, small meringues with dark chocolate coating and a rum-based chocolate filling.
 They are a creation of Andrea Arione (1923), who also registered the name, and sold them in the bar still located in the central square, Piazza Galimberti; another claim makes them a creation of pastry chef Pietro Galletti from Dronero.
 Another specialty is "raviolini al plin", a small ravioli pasta made with meat and vegetables.

 Sport

 Volleyball

 There is an important volleyball club, Piemonte Volley who won 1 Italian Volleyball League, 3 CEV Cup, 2 CEV SuperCup, 4 Italian Volleyball Cup and 3 Italian Volleyball SuperCup.

 Football

 Associazione Calcio Cuneo 1905 (A.C.
 Cuneo 1905) who plays in the 3rd level of Italian football.

 Rugby

 Cuneo has also a Rugby Team called "Cuneo Pedona Rugby", currently playing in the National "Serie C" League.
 The team is playing in the Municipal Field of Madonna dell'Olmo.